Ensuring system availability

 sonnen GmbH

-Since 2018, Sonnen GmbH has been the first and so far only provider in Germany to connect private home storage systems to form a virtual power plant.
-Sonnen GmbH is building an energy system that provides clean electricity at exactly the right time and where it is needed.
+In 2018, sonnen GmbH has been the first provider in Germany to network residential and commercial energy storage systems into a virtual power plant. sonnen GmbH is building an energy system that provides clean electricity at exactly the right time and where it is needed.
 A system that enables cost benefits for everyone while relieving the strain on the power grid.
-In addition, the sonnenVPP plays an important role in the energy transition.
-By stabilizing the energy grids on three continents, the company is ensuring that more and more renewable energies can be connected to the grid, thus accelerating the transition to clean energy.
+In addition, the sonnen Virtual Power Plant (VPP) plays an important role in the energy transition: Through its storage system, the company is globally ensuring that more and more renewable energies can be connected to the grid.
+This stabilises the energy grids and accelerates the transition to sustainable energy supply.

 Details